 I’m managing the construction and development of the second Podcast Garage in Washington, D.C.
 In another life, I was a boutique event planner and donor communications strategist at NPR and The Pew Charitable Trusts.
 In my free time, I serve as the Volunteer Coordinator and Grants Manager for the D.C.
 Listening Lounge's annual Sound Scene audio art festival, write about community engagement and new revenue models in public radio for Current, and mentor young journalists through the YMCA Youth & Government program.
 I’m out to make vibrant communities, help radio-makers thrive, and keep audio weird.

-After two years as Community Manager, I now work across our Podcast Garages to ensure they are welcoming and inspiring spaces for new voices in audio.
+After two years as Community Manager of the Podcast Garage, I now work to ensure our current and future Garages are welcoming and inspiring spaces for new voices in audio.
 I believe in the magic of public spaces and how they support creativity and community.
-A proud Rhode Islander, I spent time at Rhode Island Public Radio and designed a program at Brown University for storytelling and social change.
-I’ve also produced audio independently and collaborated with friends, producers, and musicians on various community storytelling projects.
-My first love was photography and my best friend is my poodle, Olive.
+A proud Rhode Islander, I interned at Rhode Island Public Radio and designed a program at Brown University for storytelling and social change.
+I’ve also independently produced audio and community storytelling projects, including StoryCityPVD - a public living room in Providence for intimate and unplanned interactions between strangers.
+My first love was photography and I can still be found wandering in the woods with my camera and my poodle, Olive.